Notice: The Eggplant is 2nd cousin to The Onion, containing info you’ll find nowhere else.

 The U. S. Department of Education, in close cooperation with UPNow Inc. ® (Formerly Trump Solutions USA), is pleased to announce a groundbreaking new Technical Report, PHONEMIC AWARENESS: Signs, Omens, and Predictors by reading scientists and trainers at UPNow, Universal Phonics NOW, an education company dedicated to supporting phonological success for individual children and for schools.

-In her preface to the Technical Report, Secretary of Education Betsy Devos states, “In their ongoing effort to assess student development of phonological awareness, alphabetic understanding, and automaticity and fluency with The Code, scholars committed to the Science of reading are constantly looking for convenient and easy assessment devices.
+In his preface to the Technical Report, Presidential Senior Advisor Jared Kushner states, “In their ongoing effort to assess student development of phonological awareness, alphabetic understanding, and automaticity and fluency with The Code, scholars committed to the Science of Reading are constantly looking for convenient and easy assessment devices.
 I speak for the entire nation when I express my gratitude to these scientists who have come up with valuable indicators for the reading success so important in our Global Economy.”

 To aid in the early identification of students who are not progressing as expected in their mastery of phonological awareness, each new measure contained in UPNow Benchmark Stability Success has been thoroughly researched and demonstrated to be a reliable and valid indicator of early literacy development and predictive of later reading proficiency .